BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift201/03_templating_builds_and_deploys.md

 6. Extract the __buildconfig__ & __imagestream__ infrastructure as code so that it can be converted into a template

-  a.
-Since you will be working in the tools namespace for sometime, it will be easier to switch into it.
+7. Since you will be working in the tools namespace for sometime, it will be easier to switch into it.
 Run `oc project <toolsnamespace>`

 > Applying the `--name=` flag with `oc new-build` automatically created a label `build=joke-api`.
 This label, plus other labels that you will want to apply will make it easy to query and modify your infrastructure objects later.

-  b.
 Run `oc get all -l build=joke-api --export=true -o yaml > openshift/demo-express-server/build-infra.yaml` to extract a __stdout__ version  of your infrastructure code and write it to a file.

 > As a bcgov best practice we recommend storing your infrastructure code as `YAML` format.
 It is easy to read, and allows you to add comments to the code.